 • PM10 — larger particles that can still affect respiratory health

-• Ozone and other gases
+• ozone and other gases

 Seasonal Patterns and Smog in Bangkok